Staying Healthy Before, During and After Pregnancy

 • What drugs and vitamins you take

-• The impact of your job on your health
+• The impact of stress on your health

 Baby’s Health